starknet-edu/counter-workshop/README.md

 ### Goal

-Initialise the project structure by using the `Scarb` package manager and enable compilation of Starknet Contracts.
+Initialize the project structure by using the `Scarb` package manager and enable compilation of Starknet Contracts.

 ### Requirements

-- When initialising the project with `Scarb`, name it as `counter`
+- When initializing the project with `Scarb`, name it as `counter`
 - Create a new Cairo file under the `src` directory named `counter.cairo`, and add the following starting code:
   ```rust
   #[starknet::contract]